asantaga/wiserHomeAssistantPlatform/README.md

 In most cases, it will be easier to remove the old integration and add this from new.

-However, we hope that many of the things our community has had to create with scripts or automations will now have a much simpler way to do it anyway and we can better maintain this setup going forward so future upgrades will be straight forward.
+However, we hope that many of the things that have previously needed scripts or automations will now have a much simpler way to do it and we can better maintain this setup going forward so future upgrades will be more straight forward.

 ## Issues and Questions

-As you can see, we have been oh so very busy adding new functions and trying to make it simple and intuitive.
-We have done a lot of testing on this v3.0 release but as always, it is very hard to test all the possible setups out there.
+As you can see, we are always busy adding new functions, fixing bugs and trying to make this a robust, simple and intuitive integration.
+We do a lot of testing on new releases but it is very hard to test all the possible setups out there.

-As such, if you find an issue or have a how do I question, please feel free to raise a github issue on our repo or post you query to our HA Community page.
+If you find an issue or have a how do I question, please feel free to raise a github issue on our repo or post you query to our very active HA Community page.

 NOTE: It can really help diagnose an issue to be provided with an output from your hub to run in our mock hub server.
-You can download an anonomised diagnostic file by following the instructions [here](#providing-your-hub-output-as-a-json-file) how to run this.
+You can download an anonomised diagnostic file by following the instructions [here](#providing-your-hub-output-as-a-json-file).

-Issues
+Issues -
 [https://github.com/asantaga/wiserHomeAssistantPlatform/issues](https://github.com/asantaga/wiserHomeAssistantPlatform/issues)

-Questions
+Questions & Help -
 [https://community.home-assistant.io/t/drayton-wiser-home-assistant-integration/80965](https://community.home-assistant.io/t/drayton-wiser-home-assistant-integration/80965)

-Hope you enjoy it!
-Mark & Angelo

 ## Providing Your Hub Output as a Json File